rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 A version requirement must be specified.
 The full breadth of options available with our existing dependencies, e.g. features and overrides, will be supported.

+For the initial roll out of the feature, only normal dependencies, not build or dev dependencies, will be allowed to include explicit stdlib dependencies.

 ## Implicit dependencies

 For backwards compatibility, Cargo must inject such standard library dependencies for existing packages.